How to Dispute a Surprise Medical Bill

 You can request a review of the codes with your attending physician or get a second opinion to make sure all codes are accurate.

 3. Check if there were any denials from the insurance

-You can also request an “explanation of benefits” statement from the insurance and see what is the total allowed (covered) amount and the amount not covered.
-Determine what was not covered and cross-check with your insurance policy to see if they are correct.
+You can also request an explanation of the benefits statement from your insurance company and see the total amount covered and not covered.
+Determine what was not covered and cross-check with your insurance policy to see if that specific service should have been covered.
 You can contact your insurance and ask to file an appeal form should you think there are mistakes made in the process.

-4. If you don't have insurance and are low-income, Medicaid could cover you retrospectively, but apply ASAP.
+4. If you don't have insurance and qualify for Medicaid, you could get covered retrospectively

-If you make less than $20,000, depending on the State, you could be eligible for government-funded Medicaid plans.
+The monthly salary necessary to qualify for Medicaid varies by state.
+In New York, if you are single and make less than $844/month, you can qualify for Medicaid.
 In most states, Medicaid will cover you retrospectively up to 90 days for unpaid medical bills from the application date.

-Most not-for-profit hospitals are required to provide charity care (free care) in exchange for tax-exempt status, these programs often require you to show financial proof and evidence that you’re not eligible for any government-assisted programs.
-Try to research and get in contact with someone who is responsible for the “charity care program”.
+Most not-for-profit hospitals are required to provide charity care (free care) in exchange for tax-exempt status.
+These programs often require you to show financial proof and evidence that you are not eligible for any government-assisted programs.
+You can research your hospital’s charity care program to get in touch with someone in charge.

 6. Set up a payment plan

 Almost all healthcare providers allow you to set up a plan for monthly payments with or without interest.
 Payment plans can help you spread out when you make payments for your bill and can be set up through the billing department.